fengbintu/Neural-Networks-on-Silicon/README.md

 ### 2016 DAC
 - **DeepBurning: Automatic Generation of FPGA-based Learning Accelerators for the Neural Network Family.** (Chinese Academy of Sciences)
-- **C-Brain:A Deep Learning Accelerator that Tames the Diversity of CNNs through Adaptive Data-Level Parallelization.** (Chinese Academy of Sciences)
+- **C-Brain: A Deep Learning Accelerator that Tames the Diversity of CNNs through Adaptive Data-Level Parallelization.** (Chinese Academy of Sciences)
 - **Simplifying Deep Neural Networks for Neuromorphic Architectures.** (Incheon National University)
 - **Dynamic Energy-Accuracy Trade-off Using Stochastic Computing in Deep Neural Networks.** (Samsung, Seoul National University, Ulsan National Institute of Science and Technology)
 - **Optimal Design of JPEG Hardware under the Approximate Computing Paradigm.** (University of Minnesota, TAMU)